The Universal de Rham/Spencer Double Complex on a Supermanifold: The de Rham/Spencer Double Complex of a Supermanifold

-We now aim at getting the previous two sections together so that they fit in a unified framework.
-We start introducing the following definition, which connects the universal de Rham and Spencer complexes.
+We now aim at getting the previous two sections on the universal de Rham and Spencer complexes together, so that these fit in a unified framework.
+We start introducing the following definition, which relates the universal de Rham and Spencer complexes.

-\begin{definition}[Sheaf of Virtual Superforms] Let $\mani$ be a supermanifold, we call the sheaf of virtual superforms, or virtual forms for short. \end{definition} \remark Before we go on, we observe that in the triple tensor product defining the sheaf of virtual superforms, the noncommutative sheaf $\mathcal{D}_\mani$ is the one which plays the pivotal role, mediating between the sheaf of differential forms and its dual.